robert-carroll/ccsd-canvas/admintray-subaccmenu/README.md

 ### Configuration
 Zero to little configuration is needed.
-The script will pull the `ENV.DOMAIN_ROOT_ACCOUNT_ID` from Canvas, and upon load will initialize an API call to collect every sub acocunt in your instance, compile a recursive HTML unordered list and store it your browser's `localStorage`.
+The script will pull the `ENV.DOMAIN_ROOT_ACCOUNT_ID` from Canvas, and upon load will initialize an API call (a loop of x/100) to collect every sub account in your instance, compile a recursive HTML unordered list and store it your browser's `localStorage`.

 > Depending on the number of your sub accounts and internet speed, this will take a moment, be patient for the first load, open the tray and wait for it to show up.
 This takes us about 45-60 seconds.